bnbullock/Cryptocurrencies/README.md

 ## Results

 - Below we can see the different steps undertaken to get to the final result.
 The data is evaluated and conditioned to arrive at the relevent attributes.
 We then use PCA to standardize the data and identify our principal components.
-Effectively, we are reducing the number of variables with the dataset, while preserving as much information as possible.
+Effectively, we are reducing the number of variables within the dataset, while preserving as much information as possible.
 We are then able to reorient the data from the original axes to the ones represented by the principal components.
-This allows us to cluster the data and generate the reports and visualizations that can then be presented to the client. the last 3 charts are interactive charts/reports and are intended for direct presentation to the client.
+This allows us to cluster the data and generate the reports and visualizations that can then be presented to the client.
+The last 3 charts are interactive charts/reports and are intended for direct presentation to the client.

 ### Preprocessing Crypto Data